New Orleans Workers' Compensation

 Getting injured at work is stressful enough without having to deal with employers and insurance companies denying your claims.
 And when they do challenge your claim, you need an attorney by your side to get you what you need.

 Louisiana’s workers’ compensation laws have their own specifics — for example, our state has a strict statute of limitation about filing a workers’ compensation lawsuit within one year from the date of injury.
-Fortunately, the Morgan & Morgan attorneys in New Orleans are well-versed in the ins and outs of the law.
+Fortunately, the Morgan & Morgan attorney are well-versed in the ins and outs of the law.
 To find out how we can help with your claim, please fill out a free case review form today.

 Filing a Claim